Introduction to UNH Library Resources for Chemistry Students

 - conference name

-- name of an organization or sometimes even a
+- name of an author or authoring organization

 - words from subject headings